zama-ai/concrete/docs/guides/tfhers/README.md

 #### Parameter match

 The Concrete Optimizer may find parameters which are not in TFHE-rs's pre-computed list.
-To ensure compatibility, you need to either fix or constrain the search space in parts of the circuit where compatibility is required.
+To ensure interoperability, you need to either fix or constrain the search space in parts of the circuit where interoperability is required.
 This ensures that compatible parameters are used consistently.

 ## Scenarios